Computer Systems And Facilities Use

 Support for Organization Websites

-The College uses Microsoft Sharepoint as its standard software for the development of websites.
-If organizations use Sharepoint, the College can provide technical assistance.
+The College uses Cascade as its standard software for the development of websites.
+If organizations use Cascade, the College can provide technical assistance.
 Organizations are free to use any website development software with the understanding that technical assistance from the College will be limited.

 All organization websites should reside on the College's server.
 Organization websites that are housed at off-campus servers or in individual student accounts will not be linked through the College's website.
 Technical support will be provided by the College for organization websites that are housed on the College server and in the appropriate location.